pvalenzuelac/econ622/evidence.md

 In this document I will upload screenshots that show that I executed steps 1b and 1c.
 This repository was created for question 1a, so I believe that is evidence enough :).

 Here is a screenshot of me adding Giulia as my collaborator (well I added her before taking the screenshot but this is just after that).

 ![image](/screenshots/ss1.png)

 You can see that I cloned Giulia's repos to my local desktop.

 ![image](/screenshots/ss2.png)

 ![image](/screenshots/ss3.png)

 I am also very annoying so I created an Issue on Giulia's code.
-I assigned her to the issue and labeled the is.
+I assigned her to the issue and labeled the it.

 ![image](/screenshots/ss4.png)

 ![image](/screenshots/ss5.png)

 ![image](/screenshots/ss6.png)